hpssjellis/maker100-leaders-robotics/PAC.md

 Approximately $2,000 USD allows the school to test the idea with only seven students.

-### Small enough to manage

-Seven students is large enough to create peer learning but small enough for a teacher to supervise closely.
+### No new seven-student class

+The students participate within an existing class.

+The school does not need to create a separate course just to test Maker100.

 ### No robotics specialist required